aws/aws-toolkit-common/README.md

 ### Telemetry

 Telemetry is the first shared component in this repository.
-[Read about it here](telemetry/README.md)
+[Read about telemetry here.](telemetry/README.md)

 ## License